Pierre Engvall Game Preview: Islanders vs. Penguins

 Engvall Stats vs. the Penguins

-- The Penguins have conceded 89 goals in total (2.8 per game), the eighth-fewest allowed in the NHL.
+- The Penguins have conceded 91 goals in total (2.7 per game), the fourth-fewest allowed in the league.

 |2023-2024 Season